CE Approved Courses

-All licensees submitting a renewal prior to July 1, 2021 are required to successfully complete 22.5 hours of approved continuing education, including at least 3 hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest of real property, along with the updated requirement of at least 1 hour of law of agency.
-If a salesperson is within their first license term, they must complete 2 hours of agency related instruction must be completed within the two-year period immediately preceding a renewal.
+All licensees submitting a renewal prior to July 1, 2021 are required to successfully complete 22.5 hours of approved continuing education, including at least 3 hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest in real property and at least one hour of instruction pertaining to the law of agency except in the case of the initial two-year licensing term for real estate salespersons, two hours of agency related instruction must be completed within the two-year period immediately preceding a renewal.

 Roster Required: No

 Roster Sent: N/A

 NYS Department of State, Division of Licensing Services

 1 Commerce Plaza, 99 Washington Avenue, 6th Floor